Aphasia Awareness Month recognized by Gov. Ricketts during proclamation ceremony

 The Barkley Speech Language and Hearing Clinic on East Campus offers a variety of supports for individuals with aphasia, including group and individual services.
 It also sponsors the Aphasia Community Partners Program, which pairs a volunteer with a person with aphasia.
 These services help people with aphasia participate in community activities which seek to improve social engagement and decrease isolation for individuals who have aphasia.

-To learn more about the services for people with aphasia offered at the Barkley Clinic, visit https://go.unl.edu/barkley-clinic.
+Visit the Barkley Clinic website to learn more about the services for people with aphasia.

 Special Education and Communication Disorders